Drug information

 Location: United States

-Purpose: The purpose of this study was to look at the effectiveness, safety, and drug properties of different doses of leronlimab and compare leronlimab to a placebo.
-Leronlimab was given as monotherapy and by subcutaneous infusion.8,9
+Purpose: The purpose of this study was to evaluate the antiviral activity, safety, and pharmacokinetics of multiple subcutaneous doses of leronlimab monotherapy.9,10

 Study Names: (1) PRO 140_CD 01; NCT02175680 and (2) PRO 140_CD 01-Extension; NCT02355184